 Different from classroom based instruction, BOS is a 16-hour program divided into eight modules, all delivered in a group setting of up to 10 participants.

 The ideal dosage of BOS is over eight consecutive weeks which allows participants opportunities between group sessions to incorporate the learning from week to week.
 This can, however, be modified to meet the unique organizational demands of public service agencies.

 An additional unique feature of BOS is that following the delivery the 16-hour program, scheduled monthly follow-ups will occur to enhance consolidation of the learning and experience of the program.

-Public service organizations have been influenced by an historical approach to public protection that encourages stoicism as a fundamental attribute required as part of their work.
-BOS will begin with an exploration of operational service cultures and how valued attributes of stoicism, which continue to be important, must be understood in the context of public service protection.
+Public safety organizations have been influenced by an historical approach to public protection that encourages stoicism as a fundamental attribute required as part of their work.
+BOS will begin with an exploration of operational service cultures and how valued attributes of stoicism, which continue to be important, must be understood in the context of public safety protection.

 A visual media tool will be used to enhance understanding of this concept and the dissemination of the knowledge within this module will then be discussed within the group to explore relevance of the information to group participants.